Servicing Smiles Of All Ages

 How do I choose a family dentist?

 Families can choose a family dentist by looking for lots of qualities.
 Families should see how their children interact with a dentist and ask them what they think.
-It is important to find a family dentist that you feel confident and comfortable with.
+Finding a family dentist you feel confident and comfortable with is important.

 How do you prepare for a dental cleaning?

-Patients can prepare for a dental cleaning by confirming their appointment with our office, brushing and flossing before their appointment, and arriving early to fill out any paperwork.
+Patients can prepare for a dental cleaning by confirming their appointment with our office, brushing and flossing before their appointment, and arriving early to complete any paperwork.

 What does fluoride from the dentist do?